divanov2004/pset-4/README.md

 Prompt the user to enter a positive integer.
 What are its factors?
 Take note of the order in which factors are printed, and whether or not factors are repeated.

-Your code needs to support all numbers in the range [`1`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
-Continuously prompt the user until you receive a value in the supported range.
+Your code needs to support all integers in the range [`1`, `Number.MAX_SAFE_INTEGER`].
+Integers outside of this range, numberis with decimal components, and non-numeric values are invalid.
+Continuously prompt the user until you receive a valid integer.

 ![Exercise 7 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/factors.png)

 * Your code must be written in a file named `factors.js`.
 * Print factors in paired sequences (smallest, largest, second smallest, second largest, etc.).
-* Print each factor only once (i.e., no duplicatin factors for perfect squares).
+* Print each factor only once (i.e., no duplicate factors for perfect squares).
 * Your prompt and message must be grammatically correct and match mine **exactly**.

 ### Exercise 8

 Prompt the user to enter an integer.
 Print a Super Mario-style half-pyramid of the specified height.

-Your code needs to support all numbers in the range [`1`, `24`], and should reject anything not in this range.
-Continuously prompt the user until you receive a value in the supported range.
+Your code needs to support all integers in the range [`1`, `24`].
+Integers outside of this range, numbers with decimal components, and non-numeric values are invalid.
+Continuously prompt the user until you receive a valid height.

 ![Exercise 8 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/mario.png)